 Long walk through Grohotiş

 I did not hurry on Wednesday 7th August since the breakfast was served from 8 am and I needed to wait for the laundry anyway.
 At 7:30 am an older lady came to my room with all my stuff washed, dried and probably even ironed.
-I could not comprehend how she made it and was keeping myself not to hug and kiss her.
+I could not comprehend how she made it and it was difficult to keep control of my emotions: not to hug and kiss her.

 So after the breakfast in the hotel with such a generous staff I walked the most beautiful part of the Ciucaş mountains.
 The weather was great offering stunning views on the conglomerate sculptures these mountains are famous for.
 There were lot of blueberry pickers and no tourists but this changed as I was coming closer to the Bratocea pass (1270).
 However, all the tourists were one-day visitors only.

 I followed my pre-planned trail through the Grohotiş mountains.
 A decision I later regretted.
 I was at the Bratocea mountain pass at about noon and at 5 pm still just 6 kilometres away as a crow flies.
 The main ridge makes here a big C-shape turn.
 Some parts are not grazed anymore so walking is a bit difficult whilst later the day I went through several dog fights in the areas with sheep.
 For the first time I could see clearances after junipers that were made by shepherds in order to enlarge their pastures.
 However, the eastern part of the mountains offered nice views towards Ciucaş.